Scouting offers your church three distinct age-appropriate youth ministry programs

 Venturing BSA — Co-ed Ministry for Youth 14-20 Years Old

 Venturing is a coed youth-led and youth-inspired program.
-Together Venturers build life skills and gain experience that will be valuable wherever their futures takes them.
+Together Venturers build life skills and gain experience that will be valuable wherever their futures take them.
 Along the way, they will have a blast practicing leadership, planning and organizing events, building communication skills and taking responsibility for doing what they are interested in.

 It’s operated through Venturing Crews, which are groups of youth and adult advisors that meet on set schedules of their choice to plan activities and events.
 Venturing emphasizes four main areas